The Kane Chronicles: Guide Book

-“Brooklyn House Magician's Manual” is the guide book to “The Kane Chronicles” written by Rick Riordan and released on May 1, 2018.
+"Brooklyn House Magician's Manual" is the guide book to The Kane Chronicles written by Rick Riordan and released on May 1, 2018.
 It includes more information about the various paths of the gods, magical spells, and characters from the main series as well as Demigods and Magicians.
-It is narrated by the main characters of the original trilogy, Carter and Sadie Kane.
-It also involves first-person accounts from some of the other characters and a side plot line continuing from Demigods and Magicians involving the Kanes’ recurring enemy, the evil magician Setne.
+It is narrated by Carter and Sadie Kane.
+It also involves first-person accounts from some of the other characters and a side plot line continuing from Demigods and Magicians involving the Kanes' recurring enemy, the evil magician Setne.

 Graphic novel

 A graphic novel based on The Red Pyramid was published on October 12, 2010.
-It follows a shortened version of Carter and Sadie adventures in The Red Pyramid with full color drawings.
+It follows a shortened version of Carter and Sadie's adventures in The Red Pyramid with full color drawings.
 It is adapted and illustrated by Orpheus Collar.

 A graphic novel based on The Throne of Fire was released on October 6, 2015.
 Like the graphic novel for The Red Pyramid, it was adapted and illustrated by Orpheus Collar.

 A graphic novel based on The Serpent's Shadow was released on October 3, 2017.
 Similarly to the previous two novels, it was adapted and illustrated by Orpheus Collar.